 Why Are Dating Apps So Expensive?

-Dating App Price Comparisons (Hinge, Bumble, Free vs Paid), Are Dating Apps Worth Paying For?
-Costs of dating sites, Dating app prices 2025
+Dating App Price Comparisons (Hinge, Bumble, Free vs Paid), Are Dating Apps Worth Paying?
+Dating Site Costs, Dating App Prices 2025, Why Is Hinge, Bumble Expensive?

 Reader Question: Why are dating apps so expensive?
 Are they even worth it anymore?